CSC207-UofT/course-project-trackr/phase0/progress_report.md

 - How should we differentiate between different Objects.
 That is, given two Events/Person objects which have identical attributes, how can we distinguish between them?

 - Do we need subclasses for the Event class?
 The Anniversay subclass and Birthday subclass are identical except for the class name.
-Should a Birthday exhibit different behavior than a Anniversay?
+Should a Birthday exhibit different behaviour than an Anniversay?

 - Should we use tags on Events instead of subclasses, or maybe a Tagable Interface?